justaszie/IMDB-Tableau/README.md

 4. Transformed the data into Fact and Dimensions using SQL, based on a Star-like model.
 5. Downloaded the transformed data as multiple .csv files to be joined using Tableau data modeling features.

-In this section, you can access the final dataset used in Tableau, the raw source data, and the details of the cleanup and transformation, including the code that was run.
+In this section, you can download the final dataset used in Tableau, the details of the raw data, and the detailed cleanup and transformation steps, including the code used.

 ### 3.1 Final Dataset